dfavenfre/dfavenfre/README.md

   <a href="https://huggingface.co/dfavenfre"><img height="35" src="https://huggingface.co/front/assets/huggingface_logo.svg" alt="Hugging Face"></a>
 </div>

-<p>I'm a Junior Data Scientist, and currently committing to an MSc. in Applied Data Science.
+<p>I'm a Data Scientist, and currently committing to an MSc. in Applied Data Science.
 In my repositories, you'd see various projects I personally developed.
 I also deploy some of my projects on Streamlit.</p>

 <h2>Languages and Tools</h2>